itsnotjohn/check-discord-name/README.md

 # check-discord-name

-check if discord username is avaliable with a specific length
+check if discord username is available with a specific length